SashaBrockman/phase-3-project/README.md

         Brings up another input for the user to enter the account number for the Customer.
 From there it grabs the Customer instance from the table and displays it to the user.

-    3: Display branch information for a customer Brings up another input for the user to enter the account number for the Customer.
-From there it grabs the Customer information, finds the Branch associated with the account, and displays the information.

-    4: Adjust customer balance
+    3: Adjust customer balance
         Brings up another input for the user to enter the account number for the Customer.
 It grabs the Customer information and then prompts the user to enter the amount they wish to change the balance by.

-    5: Create a customer
+    4: Create a customer
         Brings up a series of inputs that requests information from the user in order to create a new Customer.
 Each input is validated to ensure that a Branch can be created without errors.

-    6: Delete a customer
+    5: Delete a customer
         Brings up another input for the user to enter the account number for the Customer.
 From there it grabs the Customer instance from the table and removes its information from the class "all" variable and table.